 This article from Rolling Magazine called “The Kill Team” paints the chilling portrait of how US soldiers engaged in despicable activities towards Afghan civilians.
-I wrote here about how any violation of the Geneva Conventions is a war crime and should not go unpunished; in this case, the attacking of and killing of innocent civilians who pose no threat.
+The fourth Geneva Convention provides protection towards civilians during times of war.
+Any violation of this convention is a war crime.

 One of Kill Team’s victims was a 15-year-old boy tending to his farming duties: